Letter of Map Amendment

 - Review the property and verify the current FEMA flood zone.

-- Obtain and compile all the public research required by FEMA for the dispute.
+- Compile all documents required by FEMA for the amendment.

 A lender will apply this Letter of Map Amendment to their FEMA Flood Zone Determination, overturn the flood zone, and drop the flood insurance requirement.
 If you choose to have a policy, it will be available at a heavily discounted rate.
 You will save money- guaranteed.